 What do you think?

-Tomorrow I’ll blog about how a Digital First approach guides your thinking as a journalist.
-Other posts will address leading a Digital First newsroom and how Digital First succeeds at making money.
+Tomorrow I’ll blog about how a digital-first approach guides your thinking as a journalist.
+Other posts will address leading a digital-first newsroom and how digital-first news organizations can succeed at making money.

 Update: Gotta add this tweet from Susan Clotfelder of the Denver Post:

 September 2014 update: This post originally referred to my work for Digital First Media and thus capitalized Digital First throughout.
 I have left DFM and thought I should update this.
 I am still a huge believer in digital-first journalism, and still plan to lead workshops based on the points here, but I thought I should update this post to reflect that I’m talking now about an approach to journalism, not a specific company.